hantsy/rsocket-sample/docs/crud.md

 Next, let's move to the client application.

-Similarly, generate a project template from [Spring Initalizr](https://start.spring.io), in the *Dependencies* area, make sure you have choose *WebFlux*, *RSocket*, *Lombok*.
+Similarly, generate a project template from [Spring Initializr](https://start.spring.io), in the *Dependencies* area, make sure you have choose *WebFlux*, *RSocket*, *Lombok*.

-The client application is a generic Webflux application, but use `RSocketRequester` to shake hands with the RSocket Servser.
+The client application is a generic Webflux application, but use `RSocketRequester` to shake hands with the RSocket server.

 Declare a `RSocketRequester` bean.